hookdeck/hookdeck-cli/README.md

 hookdeck login
 ```

-Login in is optional, if you do not login a temporary guest account will be created for you when you run other commands.
+> Login is optional, if you do not login a temporary guest account will be created for you when you run other commands.

 ### Listen